11 Everyday Habits That Reduce Your Risk of Arthritis Symptoms

 Eat more fish

-Research in 2017 on rheumatoid arthritis patients found that those who had fish twice a week experienced fewer aches and pains compared to those who ate it less than once a month.
+Research in 2017 on rheumatoid arthritis patients published in Arthritis Care and Research found that those who had fish twice a week experienced fewer aches and pains compared to those who ate it less than once a month.
 Healthy omega-3 fats found in fish have anti-inflammatory properties that may reduce arthritis symptoms.

 Take the stairs

-While everyday movement is important, so too is structured exercise.
-“Arthritic patients who exercise have less pain than those who do not,” says Romano.
+While daily movement is important, so too is structured exercise.
+"Arthritic patients who exercise have less pain than those who do not," says Romano.
 He recommends working out four days a week for at least 20 minutes at a time, including a day each of endurance, strength training, interval workouts, and stretching.
-Try this 15 minute strength training routine that works the whole body.
+Try this 15-minute strength training routine that works the whole body.

 Eat a rainbow